-Special Topics in Social Studies-Latin Americans in U.S. History
+Special Topics in Social Studies: Latin-American History

-This course is designed to present and allow students to investigate the history and culture of Americans of Latin descent throughout the American story.
+This course is designed to present and allow students to investigate the history and culture of Latin-American and Americans of Latin descent throughout the American story.
 This course will focus on the Latino experience from Pre-Columbian era through modern America.
 Individuals as well as the various Latino communities will be studied throughout the history of the United States.
 Cuban, Puerto Rican, Chicano/Mexican and Central and Southern American cultural groups will all be studied in this course.